San Francisquito Creek: Watershed

 The headwaters of the San Francisquito watershed are in the Santa Cruz Mountains above Menlo Park, around 667 m above the Bay.
 The upper watershed consists of at least 22 named creeks.

+Including the upper reaches, the total watershed drains an area of 45 sqmi.

 The creek mainstem originates at the confluence of Bear Creek and Corte Madera Creek just below Searsville Lake in the Jasper Ridge Biological Preserve on lands purchased by Stanford University in 1892.
 The lake is formed by Searsville Dam, which was built in 1892, one year after the founding of the university itself.
 The 65 ft and 275 ft Searsville Dam consists of a series of interlocking concrete boulders that resemble a massively steep staircase.
 After leasing the lake for recreational use for 50 years, the Stanford Board of Trustees closed public access to Searsville Lake in 1977.
 The reservoir has lost over 90% of its original water storage capacity as roughly 1.5e6 cuyd of sediment has filled it in.
 Searsville Dam does not provide potable water, flood control, or hydropower.
 Although removal of the dam would double available spawning habitat on this important steelhead trout stream, Stanford's Jasper Ridge Advisory Committee in 2007 recommended that the dam not be removed and the lake dredged to maintain open water.
 Stanford University uses water from the lake to irrigate its golf course and other athletic facilities on its campus.
 Anti-dam proponents point to a growing trend in habitat restoration nationally with over 500 dams removed in recent years.